IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-raw.md

 ## Implementing Sharing Encryption/Decryption with an SDK

-The following steps are for all sharing participants who are using an SDK to encrypt/decrypt raw UID2s&#8212;senders and receivers.
+The following steps are for all sharing participants who are using an SDK to encrypt raw UID2s into UID2 tokens or decrypt back to raw UID2s&#8212;senders and receivers.

 1. Decide which SDK to use, from the following options, and review the examples in the applicable sharing documentation to see what the sharing code might look like.